NOAA-GFDL/fre-workflows/README.md

 Rose can validate the configuration by checking the field values against a list of rules defined by the devlopers of this repository.
 It's crucial to note that while this list of rules is determined by the requirements of th

 One can wait until this step in this guide, or validate as they go along at any point in the previous instructions
 ```
 rose macro --validate
 ```
 Common errors include non-existent directories and time intervals that are not ISO8601 datetimes.
 It is recommended to address any/all complaints.
 If `history-manifest` exists, `rose macro --validate` will report on source files referenced by components that are not present in the history tar file archives.
-Whether a missing file is a show-stopper or a toothless complaint is at the complete discretion of the user.
+Whether a missing file is a show-stopper or a toothless complaint is at the discretion of the user.
 If a source file is missing, consider reconfiguring the component definition(s), remove the source file from the component, or simply removing the component altogether.